At a Glance: The 6 best AR-15 80% lower receivers

 - Some of the detent holes are not completely drilled

 Anderson Manufacturing – AR-15 80% lower receiver

-This 80% lower receiver from Anderson Manufacturing is forged from 7075-T6 aluminum for a superior custom build.
-This receiver stands out as one of the best for a .223 caliber AR-15.
+Next in our review of the best 80% lower receiver is from Anderson Manufacturing.
+Forged from 7075-T6 aluminum for a superior custom build.
+This receiver stands out as one of the best lower receivers for a .223 caliber AR-15.

 This receiver has been designed to mil-spec standards and is made in the USA, guaranteeing high quality.
 It comes unfinished, allowing you to stain it however you want to create the look that you desire.
 Another great thing about this receiver is that it is compatible with virtually all aftermarket AR-15 parts.